department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/research-findings.md

 1. Almost half of participants added COVID-19 vaccine information under Other Services.
 2. A few participants expected to find COVID-19 vaccine information under Primary Care.
-3. One participant added COVID-19 vaccine information under both the Primary Care and Urgent Care categories
+3. One participant added COVID-19 vaccine information under both the Primary Care and Urgent Care categories.
-4. One participant added COVID-19 vaccine information under both the Other Services and Specialty Care categories
+4. One participant added COVID-19 vaccine information under both the Other Services and Specialty Care categories.
 5. One participant expected to find information about the COVID-19 vaccine under Urgent Care.
 6. One participant expected to find information about the COVID-19 vaccine under Specialty Care.
 7. A couple of participants created their own categories: "Vaccines" and "COVID-19"
+8. When asked what information they would expect to find about the COVID-19 vaccine, participants generally fell into one of two groups:
+  - Information about how to sign up for the vaccine, where they would receive it, and what priority group they would be a part of.
+  - Information about the vaccine itself, its effectiveness, side-effects or cautionary statements, and when to get a second shot.
-8. All participants would use the term COVID in a search, while one would also search using the term Coronavirus.
+9. All participants would use the term COVID in a search, while one would also search using the term Coronavirus.
-9. When searching for vaccine information, all participants would look for terms such as vaccine, vaccination, immunization, and shot.
+10. When searching for vaccine information, all participants would look for terms such as vaccine, vaccination, immunization, and shot.
-10. A couple of participants added "incocculation" to the list of vaccine search terms.
+11. A couple of participants added "incocculation" to the list of vaccine search terms.

 ### Details of Findings